 9.1 Elective terms of office begin January 1 of the year following election and end on December 31 of the last year of the term.

-9.6 The two Graduate Student Liaisons will serve a term of two years, with the terms staggered in such a way that one Graduate Student Liaison is elected each year.
+9.5 The two Graduate Student Liaisons will serve a term of two years, with the terms staggered in such a way that one Graduate Student Liaison is elected each year.
 Voting privileges are granted in the second year of service.

 ARTICLE 10.
 REMOVAL OR RESIGNATION FROM OFFICE